PostgREST/postgrest/README.md

 * Watching endpoint changes with sockets and Postgres pubsub
 * Specifying per-view HTTP caching
-* Inferring good default caching policies from the Postgres stats
+* Inferring good default caching policies from the Postgres stats collector
-* Generating mock data to test clients
+* Generating mock data for test clients
 * Maintaining separate connection pools per role to avoid "set/reset role" performance penalty
 * Describe more relationships with Link headers
-* Depending on accept headers, render OPTIONS as [RAML] or a relational diagram
+* Depending on accept headers, render OPTIONS as [RAML](http://raml.org/) or a relational diagram
 * Add two-legged auth with OAuth 1.0a(?)
 * ... the other [issues](https://github.com/begriffs/postgrest/issues)